 These memories are never paged to disk ie. never swapped to disk and always remain in physical memory.
 Non-paged pools are typically used for data structures that must be kept in memory in order to function properly.

-Non-Paged Pool memory is used by a system's device driver and kernel to store data that may be accessed when the system cannot handles page faults
+Non-Paged Pool memory is used by a system's device driver and kernel to store data that may be accessed when the system cannot handle page faults

-such as device driver interrupts service routines, DPC routines etc.
+such as device driver interrupting service routines, DPC routines, etc.